zakmysta/knocknock/README.md

 - It's lightweight.
 - It's tailored for Rails API-only application.
 - It's [stateless](https://en.wikipedia.org/wiki/Representational_state_transfer#Stateless).
-- It works out of the box with [Auth0](https://auth0.com/docs/server-apis/rails).

 ### Is this gem going to be maintained?